Kawa-oneechan/Asspull3X/memmap.md

 #### 00044	MidiOut
 Send a raw 32-bit message through the MIDI OUT port.
 ### 00048	PCMOut
+### 00060	TimeT
+The only 64-bit value in the system.
+Emulator-wise, reading the first half latches the current host system time so there's no sudden shifts when you read the second half.
+Writing the first half likewise latches, and the real time clock isn't actually *set* until the second half is written.
+If reading returns a null value, the RTC hasn't been set and doesn't tick.
 ### 00080	DebugOut
 Pipe characters to `STDOUT`. *Should really be redone as a Line Printer thing.*
 ### 00100	DMASource